NVIDIA/flownet2-pytorch/README.md

 * tensorboardX
 * colorama, tqdm, setproctitle

-## Docker image
-Libraries and other dependencies for this project include: Ubuntu 16.04, Python 2.7, Pytorch 0.2, CUDNN 6.0, CUDA 8.0

-A Dockerfile with the above dependencies is available

-    # Build and launch docker image
-    bash launch_docker.sh

 ## Converted Caffe Pre-trained Models
 We've included caffe pre-trained models.
 Should you use these pre-trained weights, please adhere to the [license agreements](https://drive.google.com/file/d/1TVv0BnNFh3rpHZvD-easMb9jYrPE2Eqd/view?usp=sharing).